aditya123473892/wagtail/Project-finances.md

 ## 2022

 - $1500 (3x $500) of mentoring stipends as part of our [Google Summer of Code 2022 participation](https://wagtail.org/blog/wagtail-cms-projects-for-google-summer-of-code-2022/), first paid to Torchbox, and then transferred to OpenCollective in October 2023.
-- TBC: spent some of the GSoC budget on equipment for Outreachy 2023
+- TBC: spent some of the GSoC budget on equipment for Outreachy December 2022
 - $8000 from Torchbox for our participation to Outreachy December 2022

 ## 2021